 Ability to work autonomously, adapt to different situations and manage stress.

 Demonstrate good teamwork and maintain positive interactions with others.

-Good verbal, reading comprehension and writing skills in French.
+Good verbal, reading comprehension and writing skills.

 Ability to determine the condition of objects/parts for wear and/or defects.